-Overarching Strategies -
+Overarching Strategies

-Know the child Use the academy provision map
+1.Know the child Use the IPM

 Unconditional positive regard

+Deliberate 'botheredness'

 Pupils are listened to, heard, and understood

-2. Plan creatively Group pupils flexibly to teach for specific needs and

-knowledge gaps

-Use support staff wisely

-Ensure access to the teacher

-3. Clear and consistent Give 'what to do' instructions and explanations

-language Allow processing time

-High quality vocabulary

-Use, reuse and rehearse subject specific language.

-Check that pupils understand

-4. Scaffold Pre-teach and overlearn knowledge and vocabulary

-Chunk knowledge

-Repeat visuals to support remembering

-Use WAGOLLs ('what a good one looks like'), word banks and

-writing frames

-Model the thinking

-5. Know more, Increase checks on knowledge

-remember more Use Do Now Activity to retrieve prior learning

-Use knowledge organisers

-Mastery style curriculum

-Use summative assessments to che
+2. Plan creatively Group pupils flexibly to teach for specific needs and knowledge gaps Use support staff wisely Ensure access to the teacher 3.
+Clear and consistent Give 'what to do' instructions and explanations language Allow processing time Use, reuse and rehearse subject specific language.
+Use 'I do, we do, you do' Check that pupils understand then 'stamp' the learning Support verbal communication with the pupil's preferred method of communication 4.
+Scaffold Pre-teach and overlearn knowledge and vocabulary Chunk knowledge Repeat visuals to support remembering Use WAGOLLs ('what a good one looks like'), word banks and writing frames Model the thinking 5.
+Know more, Increase checks on knowledge. remember more Use Do Now Activity to retrieve prior learning.
+Use Exit Tickets (activity to consolidate key learning) Use fluency composites to re-teach gaps in knowledge Use summative assessments to check knowledge over time